Mercedes CLA - MPG, running costs & CO2

 Higher-mileage motorway drivers will likely be best served by the CLA 220 d diesel.
 While this model is more powerful and expensive than its petrol equivalents, it still will return up to 64.2mpg and emits just 132g/km of CO2.

 The two AMG versions are purely focused on performance so, as you might expect, fuel economy takes a back seat.
 You can expect 34.9mpg and 184g/km of CO2 for the 302bhp CLA 35 and 31.7mpg and 202g/km of CO2 and for the full-fat performance CLA 45 S.

-Every Mercedes CLA costs the standard rate per year in road tax, except the hybrid, which is slightly discounted, but spending more than £40,000 (which is certainly possible if you splash out on options) incurs an extra tariff in the first five renewal years, increasing the bill to nearly £500.
+Every Mercedes CLA costs the standard rate per year in road tax, except the hybrid, which is slightly discounted, but spending more than £40,000 (which is certainly possible if you splash out on options) incurs an extra tariff in the first five renewal years, increasing the bill to over £500.

-Insurance groups for the CLA range from group 27 for the CLA 180 to 35 for the CLA 250.
-The diesel sits in group 34 and the AMG CLA 35 occupies 42-43, while the CLA 45 S sits in 45.
+Insurance groups for the CLA range from group 27 for the CLA 180 to 34 for the CLA 220 d.
+The high-performance AMG CLA 35 occupies 42-43, while the CLA 45 S sits in 45.
 Insurance may be surprisingly expensive for the plug-in hybrid, because it sits in groups 38-39.